TedTimbrell/TedTimbrell.github.io/_posts/2024-09-02-can-mnist-resnet-read-my-handwriting.md

     ymin, ymax = np.where(rows)[0][[0, -1]]
     xmin, xmax = np.where(cols)[0][[0, -1]]

-    # Crop the original image using the bounding box
     cropped = image_array[ymin:ymax+1, xmin:xmax+1]

     # Create a new square image that is big enough to hold the cropped image